5 Analogy Activities for Middle Schoolers

 Full instructions for completing this activity are found in the handout.

-Activity 2: Analogy Videos
+Activity 2: YouTube Instructional Videos

 Analogy Lesson: [1:54] This video is a short and straightforward introduction to analogies.
 It shows some examples of analogies using pictures and words and explains how to find the missing word in an analogy.
 It also links to online games you can play to practice analogies.